rupeshm/ruby_bdd/README.md

-#BDD Testing Using Cucumber and Ruby
+#BDD Test using Cucumber and Ruby

 An demo script using cucumber, ruby and selenium web-driver to create repeating invoice